StjepanBM1/aquaOS/README.md

 3. Archive it and stop development

-If you have any idea what to do or want to voice an opinion contact me on discord (rinwormGO server)
+If you have any idea what to do or want to voice an opinion contact me on discord (ringwormGO server)

 MY USER: Bob the Pigeon#0638